slagernate/aks-an-llm/README.md

 # aks-an-llm

-ask an LLM with fine grain control of context shared.
+ask an LLM directly

 Some advantages of `aks`:
--Fine grain control of files shared (with visibility of tokens shared) -Much better handling of huge files (context windows as of this writing are in the range of millions of tokens) -`response.md` forces user to read suggestions of LLM instead of auto-applying patches.
+-Direct query of LLM --prevents model / client from running rampantly in the wrong direciton with your codebase -Fine grain control of files shared (with visibility of tokens shared) (eg don't share massive and/or sensitive files not pertinent to query)
--`response.md` cumulative history allows for fine grain control of chat history shared with LLM -`response.md` also appends the last `query.md`, leaving a rich trail of debugging information directly in repo.
--`response.md` formatting in markdown allows for properly formatted history of queries and responses (no web interfaces vomitting chat bubbles).
+-`response.md` formatting in markdown allows for properly formatted history of queries (also in markdown) and responses (no web interfaces vomitting chat bubbles of unformatted plain text).

 ## Installation
 1. Install via pipx locall: